-Literature also evaluated testbed measurements accounting for realistic channel effects, which include the various sizes of droplets, evaporation, and unsteady flows as in~\cite{gulec2020distance}.
-The testbed deploys an air compressor sprayer to release ethyl alcohol molecules and an MQ-3 alcohol sensor to detect the droplets from distances of up to $\SI{200}{\centi\meter}$.
-See a summary of {MC} environments and their parameters in appendix, \Cref{tab_detection_parameters}, specifically for the entries related to channel estimation.
+The literature also evaluated testbed measurements that account for realistic channel effects, including the impact of droplet size, evaporation, and unsteady flows, as in~\cite{gulec2020distance}.
+The testbed deploys an air-compressor sprayer to release ethyl alcohol molecules and an MQ-3 alcohol sensor to detect droplets from distances of up to $\SI{200}{\centi\meter}$.